edmodlabs/techsummer-site-master/src/docs/1.0.0/unit2/how_does_360_work.md

   <div style="text-align:center">
   	<strong>Extensions</strong>
   </div>
-  Want to learn more about 360 images?
-Continue to the next section for a deeper understanding of how 360 images work.
+  Want to learn about how 360 images work?
+Continue to the next section!
 </div>